linah03/seg_sta_nois/README.md

 Tools for segmentation and feature extraction of Lossless derivative EEGIP London dataset.

+Copy this 'seg_sta_nois' folder to the 'eegip/london/derivatives/lossless/derivatives' folder.

 Use EEGLAB with Matlab working directory set to:

 eegip/london/derivatives/lossless